-Margaret Keane SGS (Sydney, NSW)
+Margaret Keane SGS (Sydney, NSW) says:

 My reaction to the federal election was one of not being surprised by the overall victory.
 I felt a sense of disappointment that the size of the victory did not seem to reflect any decline following the announcement that foreign aid was to be reduced by so much, indeed by anything, in order for us to have more.